 The horde finally stands down, chattering and gawking.

-I turn to Bex, asking firmly, admittedly frustrated at her needless escalation.
+I turn to Bex, my voice firm with frustration.
 "What's going on?"

 My face falls as I see fear in her eyes.
-I ask again, softer.
 "Bex, are you alright?"

 Her cry is shrill, and it rattles me to my core.
 My heart begins to race.